thepetronics/petrojs/README.md

 A JavascriptFramework

-Simply include Script and Follow Use the Framework
+Simply include Script and Use a Framework

 To Download Project and see examples or api documentation goto Website http://petrojs.thepetronics.com/